lohani2280/mdanalysis/Google-Summer-Of-Code.md

 A list of projects ideas.
 Each with a short sentence describing it.
 If more information/background is needed create a new page

-- Implement Principle Component Analysis, Time Independent Correlation Analysis, Diffusion Maps or another dimension reduction technique of your choice
+- Implement Principal Component Analysis, Time Independent Correlation Analysis, Diffusion Maps or another dimension reduction technique of your choice
 - Expand the reach of MDAnalysis by implementing a new file format, such as the TNG file format from Gromacs
 - Increase the availability of this code by helping port MDAnalysis to Python 3 and Windows.
 - Experiment with Dask as a backend for your Trajectory classes.